A pedagogical approach to the black hole information issue: Time evolution of semiclassical black holes

-Although calculating the precise effect of created particles on the metric is not a trivial task for four-dimensional spacetimes, one expects that the main consequence of their effective emission will be to reduce the parameters of the black hole at a given time, i.e., its mass, angular momentum and electric charge.
-Notice that this is a qualitative description of a possible back reaction effect, in the sense that one does not make use of some notion of equation (\ref{semiefe}), but rather, imposes this using physical arguments.
-In particular, the energy reduction is merely a consequence of the fact that the positive energy flux to infinity implies that there must exist a negative energy flux going into $B\cap\Sigma$, while the reduction of the other parameters is due to the fact that the spectrum of emitted particles tends to carry away angular momentum and electric charge.
-Additionally, it can be shown that the reduction in angular momentum and electric charge is much faster than the one in mass \cite{Page1976}, so that a Kerr-Newman black hole will quickly (in comparison with time scales of interest) become a Schwarzschild black hole.
-Because of this, in the following we will only consider a Schwarzschild black hole.
+Although calculating backreaction effects is not a trivial task for four-dimensional spacetimes, one expects that the main consequence of the Hawking radiation is to reduce the black hole parameters at a given time, i.e., its mass, angular momentum, and electric charge.
+This results in an effective \textit{evaporation} process.
+This \textit{qualitative} description of a possible backreaction effect is corroborated by physical arguments.
+More precisely, the energy reduction is merely a consequence of the fact that the positive energy flux to $\mathscr{I}^+$ implies that there must exist a negative energy flux going into the black hole, while the reduction of the other parameters is because the spectrum of emitted particles tends (i.e., is more likely) to carry away angular momentum and electric charge.
+Because of the spectrum characteristics, a Kerr-Newman black hole will quickly (in comparison with time scales of interest) become a Schwarzschild black hole.
+Therefore, for simplicity, our analysis will be focused on a Schwarzschild black hole.